 What happens on Sundays

-Most of Spain is Catholic and a very religious country.
-That means Sundays are a day of rest, as most families gather and spend the day together over food and drink.
+Most people of Spain are Roman Catholic, and are devoted to their faith.
+That means Sundays are a day of rest.
+It’s a day where most families gather and spend the day together over food and drink.
 You will find most shops closed, even in the big cities, so be sure to plan around it.
 When you visit places of religious significance, the expectation will be to dress accordingly.

 What to wear